vladbondarenko/http2-proxy/README.md

 HTTP/2 proxy using docker.

-This proxy serves http website using QUIC/39 protocol, compresses html,css,js using brotli and compresses jpg/png using Webp format.
+This proxy serves http website using QUIC/39 protocol, compresses html,css,js using brotli and compresses jpg/png using Webp format and caching responses with Varnish.

 Still on active development.
 Not for production use.